spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 1. Log in to [Palette](https://console.spectrocloud.com).

-2. Navigate to left **Main Menu** and select **Profiles**.
+2. Navigate to the left **Main Menu** and select **Profiles**.

-3. Create a cluster profile of the type **infrastructure** or **full** with **Edge Native** as the cloud type by providing the following layers.
-To learn more about creating a cluster profile, refer to the [Create Cluster Profile](/cluster-profiles/task-define-profile) documentation.
+3. Create a cluster profile of type **infrastructure** or **full** with **Edge Native** as the cloud type by providing the following layers.
+To learn more about creating a cluster profile, refer to the [Create Cluster Profile](/cluster-profiles/task-define-profile) document.

-   - Optionally, consider creating additional profiles with out-of-the-box packs for monitoring, security, authentication, or other capabilities as desired.
+   - Optionally, consider creating additional profiles with out-of-the-box packs for monitoring, security, authentication, or other capabilities.
 If remote access to the cluster is desired, consider adding the [Spectro Proxy](/integrations/frp) pack to one of the add-on profiles.

-   -  Optionally, add additional Helm or OCI registries and include applications hosted in those registries into add-on profiles.
+   -  Optionally, add additional Helm or OCI registries and include applications hosted in those registries in add-on profiles.
 Check out the guide for adding a [Helm](/registries-and-packs/helm-charts) or [OCI](/registries-and-packs/oci-registry) registry to learn more.

 4. Create a configuration file for the Edge device.
 The configuration file is composed of three sections; `site`, `reboot`, `stages`, and `install`.
 Review the following parameters to better understand each section.